 - On the Security Center blade, select the Policy tile.

-- On the Security policy - Define policy per subscription or resource group blade, select a subscription.
+- On the Security policy - Define policy per subscription blade, select a subscription.

 - On the Security policy blade, Data collection is enabled to automatically collect logs.
 The monitoring extension is provisioned on all current and new VMs in the subscription.
-(You can opt out of data collection by setting Data collection to Off, but this prevents Security Center from giving you security alerts and recommendations.)
+(On the Free tier of Security Center, you can opt out of data collection by setting Data collection to Off.
+Setting Data Collection to Off prevents Security Center from giving you security alerts and recommendations.)

 - On the Security policy blade, select Prevention policy.
 This opens the Prevention policy blade.